 Azerbaijan denies firing at Armenian positions

-Armenia's report about the alleged shelling by the Azerbaijani army is completely false, Azenews reports on November 21, citing the Azerbaijani Defense Ministry.
+Armenia's report about the alleged shelling by the Azerbaijani army is completely false, Azernews reports, citing the Azerbaijani Defense Ministry.

-The information by Armenia about the alleged opening of fire by units of the Azerbaijani army at 2100 on November 20 in the direction of the positions of units of the Armenian armed forces is completely false and does not reflect the truth.
+The information by Armenia about the alleged opening of fire by units of the Azerbaijani army from 2130 to 2230 on November 24 in the direction of the positions of units of the Armenian armed forces is completely false.

-"We categorically deny this information spread by the Ministry of Defense of Armenia," the Azerbaijani MoD said.
+"We categorically refute this information spread by the Armenian Defense Ministry," the statement said.

-Targeting civilian facilities and innocent people is a standard military methodology used by the Armenian armed forces.
-During the 30-year period of occupation and the 44-day Patriotic War, it was Armenia that deliberately and purposefully shelled cities and the civilian population of Azerbaijan, using ballistic missiles and cluster bombs.
+Armenia shells Azerbaijani military positions along the state border on a regular basis.
+Since early September, Azerbaijani positions have been repeatedly targeted by the Armenian forces.

 ---